Kayaking, Sailing, Fishing and more...

 Sailing & Motorboats

 Bring the tinny or the dinghy along to launch into Rocky Valley Lake.
 There are boat loading ramps on either side of the dam wall and ample parking for trailers and cars.
-Motor boats are allowed to launch but are restricted to 10hp craft only.
+Motor boats are allowed to launch but are restricted to 10hp craft on the water.
+Please make sure after you launch you park your car and trailer responsibly.